-Finally, since we have Amazon Prime I got a Fire TV stick for $39.99 (that’s an affiliate link).
+Finally, since we have Amazon Prime I got a Fire TV stick.
 We use it to stream the Netflix and Hulu through our TV, and it gives us access to a ton of additional programming along with the ability to rent a movie instantly.

 We now have far, far more choices for programming.
-After one-time costs of $65.99 for the antenna and Fire TV stick, we now save $540 each year by letting go of cable and don’t miss it at all.
+We now save about $500 each year by letting go of cable, and don’t miss it at all.

 Do you feel like you’re getting your money’s worth with your cable or satellite TV bill?
 Break down your monthly bill and divide it by the number of shows you watch.
 Is it really worth it?
 Are you paying cable box rental fees for TVs in other rooms that you don’t watch?